name1esshero/Moemon_Emerald/README.md

 * Moemon Overworlds by The Moemon Project
 * Brendan & May Trainer front and backsprites by solo993
 * Type Icons By Vent
-* FRLG Style Overworlds by kalarie, Poffin_Case, and aveontrainer
+* FRLG Style Overworlds by kalarie, Poffin_Case, MrDollSteak, and aveontrainer

 ## Special Thanks